Augustus Clissold: Life

 Born in or about 1797, the fifth son of Stephen Clissold (1764–1834) of Stonehouse, near Stroud, Gloucestershire, he had Stephen Clissold the writer as an elder brother.
 He matriculated at Exeter College, Oxford on 6 December 1814, the same day as his elder brother Henry.
 He took the ordinary B.A. degree on 19 November 1818, proceeding M.A. on 13 June 1821.

 In 1821 Clissold was ordained deacon and in 1823 admitted to priest's orders by Thomas Burgess, Bishop of Salisbury.
 He held for some time the curacies of St Martin-in-the-Fields and St Mary, Stoke Newington.

 Clissold became a follower of Emanuel Swedenborg and withdrew from the Anglican ministry about 1840, but remained nominally connected with the Church of England to the end of his life.
 He continued to reside in Stoke Newington.
 He died on 30 October 1882 at his country house, 4 Broadwater Down, Tunbridge Wells, in his 86th year.

 Swedenborgian

-The Swedenborg Association was started in 1845 for the publication of Swedenborg's scientific works, and merged after its task had been larger accomplished, with the larger Swedenborg Society.
+The Swedenborg Association was started in 1845 for the publication of Swedenborg's scientific works, and merged after its task had been accomplished, with the larger Swedenborg Society.
 Clissold was chosen as President of the Association.
 In 1838 he joined the Swedenborg Society as a life member, and in the same year he was placed on the committee.
 In 1840 he chaired the annual meeting.
 In 1854 he purchased for the use of the society seventy years' lease of 36 Bloomsbury Street, London, which later became a distribution centre for "New Church" literature.

 During the troubled time through which the Swedenborg Society passed in 1859–1860, Clissold supported it financially.
 He left it £4,000 in his will.